TravisWheelerLab/disco/Inference-using-pretrained-models.md

 is applied to the thresholded predictions to enforce continuity.

 Predictions post-hmm are then processed and saved to the final output csv.

-TODO: add cli arg to inference routine to let the user specify the uncertainty threshold.